mmitameli/docker-mpplatforms/README.md

-# Mercado Pago Open Source Platforms Simple Installation
+# Mercado Pago Open Source Platforms Simple Installation (WIP)

 This is a repository that contains scripts to easily install open source e-commerce builders with mercadopago on a Docker environment.
 Supported platforms: